FraserLee/execute-dot-md/README.md

 > print(1+2)
 > '''
 > ```
-However that gets dropped from the file in the course of processing, leaving us with just
+However that gets dropped from the file, leaving us with just
 ```
 3
 ```